 Present interests are also given to the surviving members of a class or group of persons.
 Perhaps the most common example of this gift is a devise of the testator's residuary estate "to my descendants who survive me by representation."
-Under the system of distribution among multi-generational classes used in the Uniform Probate Code §2-709 and similar statutes, division of the property to be distributed begins in the eldest generation in which there are living people.
+Under the system of distribution among multigenerational classes used in the Uniform Probate Code Section 2-709 and similar statutes, division of the property to be distributed begins in the eldest generation in which there are living people.
 The following example illustrates a problem that can arise.

 Example 2(a).
-T's will devised "the rest, residue, and remainder of my estate to my descendants who survive me by representation."
+T's will devised "the residue of my estate to my descendants who survive me by representation."
 T is survived by son S and daughter D. Son has two living children and D has one.
 S disclaims his interest.
 The disclaimed interest is one-half of the residuary estate, the interest S would have received had he not disclaimed.
-The first sentence of Section

-6(b)(3)(A) provides that the disclaimed interest passes as if S had predeceased T. If Section 6(b)(3)(A) stopped there, S's children would take one-half of the disclaimed interest and D would take the other half under every system of "representation" that commonly exists.
+Section 6(b)(3)(B) provides that the disclaimed interest passes as if S had predeceased T. If Section 6(b)(3) stopped there, S's children would take one-half of the disclaimed interest and D would take the other half under every system of "representation" that commonly exists.
 S's disclaimer should not have that effect, however, but should pass what he would have taken to his children.
-The second sentence of Section 6(b)(3)(A) solves the problem.
+Section 6(b)(3)(C) solves the problem.
 It provides that the entire disclaimed interest passes only to S's descendants because they would share in the interest had S truly predeceased T.

-This provision also solves a problem that exists when the disclaimant is the only representative of an older generation.
+The provision also solves a problem that exists when the disclaimant is the only representative of an older generation.

 Example 2(b).
 Assume the same facts as Example 2(a), but D has predeceased T. T is survived, therefore, by S, S's two children, and D's child.
 S disclaims.
-Again, the disclaimed interest is one-half of the residuary estate and it passes as if S had predeceased T. Had S actually predeceased T, the three grandchildren of T would have shared equally in T's residuary estate because they are all in the same generation.
-Were the three grandchildren to share equally in the disclaimed interest, S's two children would each receive one-third of the one-half while D's child would receive one-third the one-half in addition to the one-half of the residuary estate received as the representative of his or her late parent.
-The second sentence of Section 6(b)(3)(A) again applies to insure that S's children receive one-half the residue, exactly the interest S would have received but for the disclaimer.
+Again, the disclaimed interest is one-half of the residuary estate and it passes as if S had predeceased T. Had S actually predeceased T, the three grandchildren of S would have shared equally in T's residuary estate because they are all in the same generation.
+Were the three grandchildren to share equally in the disclaimed interest, S's two children would each receive one-third of the one-half while D's child would receive one-third of the one-half in addition to the one-half of the residuary estate received as the representative of his or her late parent.
+Section 6(b)(3)(C) again applies to insure that S's children receive one-half of the residue, exactly the interest S would have received but for the disclaimer.